-P452L28: An AP operating in the 6 GHz band may set dot11ColocatedRNRImplemented to true and shall set dot11ShortSSIDListImplemented to true.
-An AP that is co-located with an AP operating in the 6 GHz band shall set dot11ColocatedRNRImplemented to true and dot11ShortSSIDListImplemented to true.
+P452L28: A 6 GHz AP may set dot11ColocatedRNRImplemented to true and shall set dot11ShortSSIDListImplemented to true.
+An AP that is in the same co-located AP set as a 6 GHz AP shall set dot11ColocatedRNRImplemented to true and dot11ShortSSIDListImplemented to true.

-P452L43: An AP operating in the 6 GHz band that is not co-located with an AP operating in the 2.4 GHz band or 5 GHz band is referred to as a 6 GHz-only AP.
+P452L43: A 6 GHz AP that does not share the same co-located AP set as an AP operating in the 2.4 GHz band or 5 GHz band is referred to as a 6 GHz-only AP.

 P452L55:

-The transmission of FILS Discovery frames may be omitted if a BSSID, and SSID (or short SSID) indication of the AP is advertised in a Reduced Neighbor Report element in Beacon and Probe Response frames transmitted on a 2.4 GHz or 5 GHz channel by a co-located AP, or if a broadcast Probe Response frame or a Beacon frame is scheduled for transmission at that target transmit time instead of the FILS Discovery frame, or if the AP is a 6 GHz-only AP that does not intend to be discovered by STAs.
+The transmission of FILS Discovery frames may be omitted if a BSSID, and SSID (or short SSID) indication of the AP is advertised in a Reduced Neighbor Report element in Beacon and Probe Response frames transmitted on a 2.4 GHz or 5 GHz channel by an AP that is in the same co-located AP set as the 6 GHz AP, or if a broadcast Probe Response frame or a Beacon frame is scheduled for transmission at that target transmit time instead of the FILS Discovery frame, or if the AP is a 6 GHz-only AP that does not intend to be discovered by STAs.

 Criteria for sending a response